-Building controls are now asking for extract testing and many will refer to the process as Testing of mechanical air flow rates or extractor fan testing this statement may be found under Part F of building regulations.
+Building controls are now asking for extract testing and many will refer to the process as Testing of mechanical air flow rates or extractor fan testing this statement may be found under Part F (ventilation) of building regulations.

 Carry out your extract test at the same time as your air tightness test and appreciate a reduction in cost.

 we can conduct analysis on-site for the measurement of sound insulation of separating walls and floors between rooms. .